tunjidina/IndoorOutdoor-Wearable-Sensor-Privacy/README.md

 - Configuration:

-The hardcoded target device address is XX:XX:XX:XX:XX:XX.
+The hardcoded target device address is xx:xx:xx:xx:xx:xx.
 If you need to connect to a different device, modify the target_device_address variable.
 Data is saved in data.csv.
 If you wish to use another filename, modify the csv_file variable.
 The default measurement interval is set to 1 minute (60 seconds).
 You can change this by updating the measurement_interval variable.